Numigi/odoo-stock-addons/stock_move_origin_link/README.md

 # Stock Move Origin Link

-This module add the `Source Document` in the list view of stock pickings and stock moves.
+This module adds the `Source Document` to the list view of stock pickings and stock moves.

 ![Stock Move List](static/description/stock_move_list.png?raw=true)

-The field is clickable if it refers to an object within the supported types.
+The text is clickable if it refers to an object within the supported types.

 For example, in the example above, when clicking on `MO/00003`, the user is redirected to the form view of the production order.